drug-design/course/docs/chapters/molecular-similarity.md

 #### Electrotopological Descriptors

-Topological indices have also been extended to describe the electronic environment of atoms in molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/electrotopological-descriptors-64c4664b'><i class='fa fa-play' aria-hidden='true'></i></button>Topological indices have also been extended to describe the electronic environment of atoms in molecules.
 These descriptors, often known as "Kier/Hall descriptors", have proven their value in a series of applications the earliest of which was their application to the prediction of boiling points.
 They include both information about the electronic state of each individual atom as well as information about its environment, both of which define its characteristic properties.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer